In Cleveland, we’ve got world-class experiences without the world-class ego. And for that, you’re welcome.

 What's even better about bicycling through the Cuyahoga Valley National Park is that riders can bike in one direction and then head back aboard the Cuyahoga Valley Scenic Railroad.
 This vintage railroad runs through the park and charges only $5 per person with a bike as part of their "Bike Aboard!" program.
 Hikers can similarly take advantage of the “Hike Aboard!” program.

 So, how'd we get so lucky with all this natural green space?
-The Towpath is built along a former canal that was built between 1825 and 1832 to transport goods between Cleveland (where goods came in through Lake Erie) and Portsmouth, Ohio along the Ohio River.
+The Towpath is situated along a former canal that was built between 1825 and 1832 to transport goods between Cleveland (where goods came in through Lake Erie) and Portsmouth, Ohio along the Ohio River.

 Ask avid runners in Cleveland where to take a jog, and you'll be hard pressed to find one who DOESN'T include the Rocky River Reservation All-Purpose Trail on their list.